 Arcade's Primary Focus

-- MCP standard commitment ensuring future-proof architecture
+- MCP standard commitment supporting MCP-compatible architectures

-- ~112 connectors available through the platform
+- Connector library available through the platform

 - Self-hosting option for infrastructure control